 - A financial aid award notice will be available in Cardinal Station indicating the total loan amount of the Direct Parent PLUS loan awarded.
 The loan will not appear on the student's bill until all requirements have been met.

-- If you receive any additional resources, or if your enrollment or academic standing changes at any time during the year, the PLUS loan may be reduced or cancelled.
+- If you receive any additional resources, or if your enrollment or academic standing changes at any time during the year, the PLUS loan may be reduced or canceled.

 Timeline for Processing the Direct Parent PLUS Loan